Image

 If you need to restore limited driving privileges, consult a knowledgeable Grandview, MO DWI lawyer now to help improve your chances of approval.

-Why You Need a Relentless DWI Administrative Hearing Lawyer in Grandview, MO
+Why You Need a Grandview, MO DWI Administrative Hearing Lawyer

 Having a skilled DWI administrative hearing attorney in Grandview, MO can make the difference between keeping your license and facing a suspension.
 Our DWI/DUI defense lawyers know how to challenge procedural errors and legal flaws in your Grandview, MO case, and if the DOR fails to prove even one of the above required elements, your suspension can be overturned.

 For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why the Combs Waterkotte Grandview, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why our Grandview, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • Testing officers must have valid certification